 - Students will be notified within 10 days of receiving the completed application (including application fee) if she/he has been admitted into the program.

 - Admitted applicants will be notified by CILS and Suffolk Law School of an offer of placement within two months of the date of the receipt of the completed application package.

-Students who have a specific practice area focus or desired region for an internship may submit a Preliminary Inquiry via e-mail to learn what internship placements may be available, prior to completing the application (and submitting the application fee).
+Students who have a specific practice area focus or desired region for an externship may submit a Preliminary Inquiry via e-mail to learn what externship placements may be available, prior to completing the application (and submitting the application fee).
 There is no fee associated with this preliminary inquiry.
 To complete the preliminary inquiry, students should send their resume, as well as provide the following information: (i.)
 Student's Name (ii.)
 Law School/Graduation Year (iii) Current GPA (iv.)
 Nationality/Permanent Residence, (v.)
 Three placement locations (jurisdictions/countries/regions either by geography or by language), (vi.)
 Students' foreign languages skills (relevant to the above locations), and (vii.)
-Time-frame for internship.
-Christian Campbell of Center for International Legal Studies (CILS) who is responsible for internship placements will provide feedback to the preliminary inquiry generally within three days.
+Time-frame for externship.
+Christian Campbell of Center for International Legal Studies (CILS) who is responsible for externship placements will provide feedback to the preliminary inquiry generally within three days.

-Once a student has decided to apply for an internship, the student must fully complete the application (see below for requirements).
+Once a student has decided to apply for an externship, the student must fully complete the application (see below for requirements).
 An application fee of $250 is due upon submission.
 Application fee payments are made by check and made payable to “Suffolk University Law School.”
 Please note in the memo portion of the check (i) the applicant's name and (ii) “SGI application fee.”
-Submit checks to Joan Luke, Program Manager, Clinical Programs, Suite 190.
+Submit checks to Joan Luke, Program Manager, Clinical Programs Suite on the first floor.

-SGI Application questions may be directed to Practitioner in Residence Christine Bustany at firstname.lastname@example.org.
+SGI Application questions may be directed to Practitioner in Residence Friederichs (email@example.com).